This post may contain affiliate links. Read my full disclosure policy.

 ** All fresh rose petals are edible, just make very sure they are untreated with pesticides!

 - Make rose petal simple syrup.
 Bring all ingredients to a simmer, stir until sugar is dissolved.
-Let roses petals steep for 12 – 24 hours.
-The longer, the more flavor.
+Turn heat off.
+Let roses petals steep for 12 – 24 hours in a cool place.
+The longer, the more rose flavor!
 Strain.
+(Refrigerate any leftovers)

 - Place Rosé Wine, ⅓ cup Rose petal simple syrup, ⅓ cup Elder Flower Liqueur and 1-2 tablespoons fresh wild rose petals (washed) and optional mint in a large pitcher and refrigerate for 1-2 hours.
 Serve over ice.